datocms/structured-text/packages/html-to-structured-text/README.md

 });
 ```

-It is **highly encouraged** to validate the Dast when using custom handlers because handlers are responsible for dictating valid parent-children relationships and therefore generating a tree that is compliant with DatoCMS' Structured Text.
+It is **highly encouraged** to validate the `dast` when using custom handlers because handlers are responsible for dictating valid parent-children relationships and therefore generating a tree that is compliant with DatoCMS' Structured Text.

 ## preprocessing

-Because of the strictness of the Dast spec it is possible that some semantic or elements might be lost during the transformation.
+Because of the strictness of the `dast` spec it is possible that some semantic or elements might be lost during the transformation.

-To improve the final result, you might want to modify the Hast before it is transformed to Dast with the `preprocess` hook.
+To improve the final result, you might want to modify the `hast` before it is transformed to `dast` with the `preprocess` hook.

 ```js
 import { findAll } from 'unist-utils-core';